FeiWang96/FeiWang96.github.io/_pages/about.md

 I am a Ph.D. candidate in computer science at [University of Southern California](https://www.usc.edu/).
 I am grateful to be co-advised by [Muhao Chen](https://muhaochen.github.io) and [Aram Galstyan](https://scholar.google.com/citations?user=rJTwW0MAAAAJ&hl=en).
 I am also fortunate to work closely with [Kai-Wei Chang](http://web.cs.ucla.edu/~kwchang/).
 My research is supported by the [Amazon ML PhD Fellowship](https://trustedai.usc.edu/20222023-amazon-ml-fellows-1) and the [Annenberg PhD Fellowship](https://graduateschool.usc.edu/fellowships/fellowships-for-phd-students/).
 Previously, I was a research intern at AWS AI Labs, Amazon Alexa AI, and Tencent AI Lab (Seattle).

-I am broadly interested in natural language processing and machine learning.
-My long-term goal is to build **responsible large language models**.
-My recent work spans across (1) LM robustness and faithfulness, (2) controllable generation, and (3) LM safety and security.
+My research interests lie in natural language processing and machine learning.
+My recent work focuses on **responsible and trustworthy LLMs**, including (1) robustness and faithfulness, (2) safety and security, and (3) controllable generation.